sagerpascal/speech-prediction/docs/concept.md

 n = 40/160 = 0.25 \text{min.} = 15 \text{sec.}
 $$

+-->

-At the beginning only 1 frame should be predicted with it.
-Most NLP systems predict only a few words reliably.
+At the beginning only 1 frame should be predicted.
 The number of correctly predicted words is strongly dependent on the data set and the input length.
 It is assumed that no more than 1-2 words can be predicted.
 1 word corresponds in average to

 $$
 t_{\text{1 word}} = 60 / 160 = 0.375s